 Admission to the Duke PA Program is very competitive.
 The following information describing recent candidates will allow prospective applicants to realistically assess their chances of admission, and to plan accordingly.

-For the 2020 incoming PA class, 4,092 CASPA applications were opened, of which 2797 were verified and went on to receive supplemental applications.
+For the 2021 incoming PA class, approximately 4,191 CASPA applications were opened, and 2975 were verified and went on to receive supplemental applications.
 Two hundred and fifty applicants were interviewed.
-Ninety-one applicants accepted the offer of admission for the Fall 2020entering class.
 PA class size is typically 90 students per year.

 Overall GPA: 3.53-3.82